 |COLONEL ANDREW J. GEBARA|

-Colonel Andrew J. Gebara is the commander of the 2nd Bomb Wing, Barksdale Air Force Base, La.
+Colonel Andrew J. Gebara is the commander of the 2d Bomb Wing, Barksdale Air Force Base, La.
 He is responsible for providing combat-ready B-52H aircraft, crews, and associated combat support to conduct global operational taskings.
-Additionally, as Barksdale's installation commander, he supports 40 tenant units, including Headquarters, Air Force Global Strike Command; Headquarters, 8th Air Force; the 307th Bomb Wing; and the 917th Fighter Group.
-He promotes the welfare of more than 10,500 military and civilian personnel, 6,500 family members and 25,000 retirees.
+Additionally, as Barksdale's installation commander, he supports 40 tenant units, including Headquarters, Air Force Global Strike Command; Headquarters, 8th Air Force; and the Air Force Reserve Command's 307th Bomb Wing.
+He promotes the welfare of more than 11,400 military and civilian personnel, 6,300 family members and 25,000 retirees.

 Colonel Gebara, a Highland, Calif., native, entered the Air Force in 1991 after commissioning through the United States Naval Academy.
 A veteran of four campaigns, he has served tours of duty with the Air Force, Navy, and Marine Corps, as well as one tour as deputy director of the U.S. Central Command Commander's Initiatives Group, and two deployments serving on the multi-national staff of the Commander, International Security Assistance Force, Kabul, Afghanistan.